loader

 Introduction

 As you may know, Google Analytics has an enormous amount of power under the hood.
-This page would be a million times longer course if we tried to cover reporting in great detail.
-Instead, let's look at the key things to keep in mind and from there you can explore the platform and customize it to suit your needs.
+This page would become a much longer course if we tried to cover reporting in full detail.
+Instead, let's look at the key concepts, and from there you can explore the platform and customize it to suit your needs.

-Google has added some pretty decent contextual training in recent years that teaches you how to get the most out of the platform.
+Google has added some pretty decent contextual training in recent years that helps you get the most out of the platform.
 When many people started with Google Analytics, they had to do a lot of guessing and checking!
 If you want to get a deeper dive into using the platform, we recommend their tutorials.

 Standard Reports